tambysatya/TamVan19/README.md

 As you can see in the source code, I am not an expert developper.
 Despite the reliability of Haskell, this code is provided without any waranty so use it at your own risks.
 Please do not hesitate to submit any bug.

 This code has been tested on linux (*NixOS 22.05*), but should work on other distributions.
-Please report any problem, especially on *windows* or *macOS*.
+Please report any problem, especially on *Windows* or *MacOS*.

 ## Installation